Judith Neuffer

+Judith "Judy" Neuffer Bruner (born Judith Ann Neuffer; June 13, 1948 - December 13, 2022) was an American naval aviator and NASA manager.

+Overview

-Judith Neuffer "Judy" Bruner (born Judith Ann Neuffer; June 13, 1948 - December 13, 2022) was an American naval aviator and NASA manager.
-She was the first woman to serve as a P-3 pilot in the United States Navy.
-She was part of the first group of women to receive orders for Navy Flight Training in 1973 and was first to earn her pilot's wings.
+Bruner was the first woman to serve as a P-3 pilot in the United States Navy.
+She was part of the first group of women to receive orders for Navy Flight Training in 1973 and was second to earn her pilot's wings.
 She served as a senior manager at NASA's Goddard Space Flight Center, where she led numerous large programs.

 Early life and education

 Judith Neuffer was born on June 13, 1948, in Wooster, Ohio.
 Influenced in part by her father, a WWII P-38 pilot and post-war airport manager, she began accompanying her father to work during the summer at age 11.
-She began flight lessons at the age of 15 in a Piper Cub airplane and successfully soloed in the Cub at age 16.
-In 1966, Bruner enrolled at Ohio State University, where she obtained a bachelor's degree in computer science.
+She began flight lessons at the age of 15 in a Piper Cub airplane, successfully completing a solo flight in it at age 16.
+In 1966, Bruner enrolled at Ohio State University where she obtained a bachelor's degree in computer science.
 She enlisted at the end of her junior year and was commissioned following her graduation in 1970.

 Military career

 The United States Navy first offered official flight training to women in 1973.
-Orders were cut for eight female pilots; six went on to earn their wings, Bruner included.Lieutenant William Andrew Owens was her primary flight instructor.
-She became the first woman to solo in a US Navy aircraft, a T-34B Mentor, on May 10, 1973.
-Though female flight training was at the time limited to the use of non-combat aircraft, Bruner was assigned to the P-3 aircraft — commonly used for submarine patrol and weather surveillance — at her request.
-During her Navy flying career, Bruner logged several thousands of hours piloting the P-3, becoming the first female P-3 Aircraft Commander and the first woman to pilot an aircraft through the eye of a hurricane.
+Orders were cut for eight female pilots; Bruner and five others went on to earn their wings.
+Ensign Wayne Jennings and Ensign John Costas were her primary flight instructors.
+She became the first woman to solo fly a US Navy aircraft, a T-34B Mentor, on May 10, 1973.
+Though female flight training was at the time limited to the use of non-combat aircraft, Bruner was assigned to the P-3 aircraft - commonly used for submarine patrol and weather surveillance - at her request.
+During her Navy flying career, Bruner logged several thousand hours piloting the P-3, becoming the first female P-3 Aircraft Commander and the first woman to pilot an aircraft through the eye of a hurricane.

-Bruner served a total of 28 years in the United States Navy.
+Bruner served a total of 28 years in the US Navy.
 During her 10 years on active duty, she conducted flying assignments and a tour at The US Pentagon.
 She then transferred to the Naval Reserve.
 For the remainder of her career, she held three Commanding Officer positions and also served as the Director of the Navy's Science and Technology Reserve Program.
-She received numerous Navy awards including four Meritorious Service Medals and the Navy Commendation Medal.
-Bruner retired from the United States Navy in 1998 having attained the rank of captain.
+She retired from the US Navy in 1998 having attained the rank of captain.